All CNCs read g-code, but it can come in different formats. To ensure the g-code is tailored for your machine, you must apply a post-processor.

-To help out, we’ve put together a simple table which shows popular CAM programs and their AltMill-compatible post-processors.
-Some CAM programs may not have post-processor options since they’re already designed for hobby CNC use:
+We’ve put together a simple table which shows popular CAM programs and their AltMill-compatible post-processors.

 CAM Software | Post-Processor |